citp/privacy-policy-historical/g/gr/gra/gracesguide.co.uk.md

-> *The following text is extracted and transformed from the gracesguide.co.uk privacy policy that was archived on 2009-10-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091031085441id_/http%3A//www.gracesguide.co.uk/wiki/GracesGuide%3APrivacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gracesguide.co.uk privacy policy that was archived on 2011-05-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110511110612id_/http%3A//www.gracesguide.co.uk/wiki/GracesGuide%3APrivacy_policy) for the most accurate reproduction.*

-# GracesGuide:Privacy policy
+# GracesGuide:Privacy policy - GracesGuide

 ### From GracesGuide